 - Faculty evaluations: Log in to Vergil and search for the faculty member in the dropdown in the upper right menu.

 - Course Speed Dating: Meet TAs to learn more about the class.
-First week of Fall, check your email/Slack for the invite.
+First week of Fall and Spring semester, check your email/Slack for the invite.
 You can also ask questions in the Slack channel #classes.

 - Add/Drop Period: During the first two weeks of class, students can add and drop classes without penalty.
 This is a good opportunity to “shop” classes.
 More details here.